Masonic Order of Liberia: During and after the civil war

-During the First Liberian Civil War, the Grand Masonic Temple in Monrovia was the scene of many battles, and its ruins became home to thousands of squatters.
+During the First Liberian Civil War, the Grand Masonic Temple located in the Mamba Point section of Monrovia was the scene of many battles, and its ruins became home to thousands of squatters.
 On trial, President Charles Taylor made light of allowing his troops to post human heads and skulls of enemies at checkpoints, saying it was no worse than the display of skulls in “Western fraternal organizations.”

 The Masons evicted squatters from the Grand Lodge by 2005, and the Masonic Temple has resumed to hold meetings for the subordinate Lodges in the Blue Lodge Room, quarterly Grand Communications in the Grand Lodge room as well as meetings for the Order of Eastern Star and its subordinate Chapters in their respective rooms within the Temple.
 According to the Grand Lodge's 2015 reports, there are 19 Subordinate Lodges in Liberia with a total membership of 1,750.
 Benoni Urey, a Freemason who is considered Liberia’s richest man and a possible candidate for the Liberian presidency, has said he wants to see the Masonic Order of Liberia return to prominence in Liberian politics.

+In 2025, In Profile Daily Newspaper reported that the Grand Lodge had expanded to more than 19 active lodges across Liberia and identified Anthony W. Deline, who became Grand Master in 2021, as its 37th Grand Master.